 4. How to be unique: what you remember makes you, you

 “A good tip to help make your work personal is shut your eyes and think, what do I remember?
-Before Instagram, before Tumblr…before being under a deluge of information and imagery, what do I actually remember?…what comes to mind in such moments is the very essence of what makes you, you.
+Before Instagram, before Tumblr, before being under a deluge of information and imagery, what do I remember?…what comes to mind in such moments is the very essence of what makes you, you.

-“By thinking that way, using whatever new tools, techniques or audiences you are working with, you can put a lot of your own personality into it.
-That way you can have a signature feel, but still be quite flexible too.
+“By thinking that way, using whatever new tools, techniques or audiences you are working with, you can put a lot of your personality into it.
+That way you can have a signature feel, but still, be quite flexible too.

 5. How to collaborate with confidence

-“But you shouldn’t be too stubborn either!
-To find help find that sweet spot of appreciating but not being overawed by the brand and its guidelines, make sure you understand exactly why you’ve been picked, and play to those strengths.
+“But you shouldn’t be too stubborn, either!
+To find help find that sweet spot of appreciating but not being overawed by the brand and its guidelines, make sure you understand precisely why you’ve been picked, and play to those strengths.